benkiefer/matching/README.md

  - Two-player scoring?

 ## Issues
 [Go take a look](https://github.com/benkiefer/matching/issues).
-Feel free to ignore just about anything Spencer posts.
+Feel free to fix anything Spencer posts.

 ##Usage
 If you are interested in making your own version of the matching game, here are some tips: